austinlparker/deserted-island-devops/content/coc.md

 ## Enforcement and Reporting

 To report a violation of the code of conduct, please message a channel moderator immediately for assistance.
 You can also email coc at desertedisland.club.
+You can also DM an organizer in our Discord chat (they're the people who have the 'organizer' role) for assistance.

 ## Additional Details

 In addition to the general and specific guidelines above, your conduct as an attendee/viewer are also bound by the twitch.tv [community guidelines](https://www.twitch.tv/p/legal/community-guidelines/).
 Violations of the Twitch Community Guidelines may result in an account suspension or termination.
+This Code of Conduct also applies to interactions in the events Discord server.

 This Code of Conduct is adapted from the [Conference Code of Conduct](https://confcodeofconduct.com) and adapted under the terms of CC BY 3.0